zhouyl/flowblade/docs/components/navigation/tabs-list.md

 # TabsList

 TabsList component for creating a container for tab triggers.
 Groups all TabsTrigger components together.
+Perfect for organizing tab navigation and managing tab layout.

 ## Basic Usage